ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 How much NMN or NR should I take per day?

-Research doses range from 250-1,000 mg per day for NMN and 300-1,200 mg per day for NR.
-Most commercial formulations target 500 mg/day for NMN and 300-500 mg/day for NR as starting doses.
-The 2026 head-to-head trial used 1,200 mg/day of NR for maximum NAD+ elevation.
+Research doses generally range from about 250-1,000 mg per day for NMN and roughly 300-1,000 mg per day for NR, with some NR trials evaluating doses up to 2,000 mg/day.
+Most commercial formulations target around 500 mg/day for NMN and 300-500 mg/day for NR as starting doses.
 Starting at the lower end of the researched range and assessing tolerance before increasing is a reasonable approach.
 Always consult your healthcare provider before starting supplementation.

 Is sublingual NMN better than capsules?